-The current support level is insufficient for either best practice early intervention for ASD or to support autistic adults in their accommodation.
-Current NDIS supports do not ensure autistic people achieve their goals.
+The current support level is insufficient for either best practice early intervention for ASD or to support an autistic adult in supported accommodation.
+We cannot see how current support could ensure autistic people achieve their goals.

 Research and advice to government show that best practice early intervention for an autistic child usually involves a comprehensive program of 20+ hours per week (~1000 hours per year) of intensive individualised ASD-specific therapy for at least 2 years.
-"Therapy assistants" rather than clinicians can deliver most of the essential therapy but a child's comprehensive early intervention program needs additional and ongoing clinical supervision and administrative coordination (so at \$45.66 per hour2, just the therapy component has a bare minimum cost of \$46k per year) - a full early intervention program costs significantly more but delivers substantial saving in the long-run.
-The cost of effective early intervention for ASD is well above the NDIS's cost target (expected support) for an autistic NDIS participant, so very few NDIS plans provide essential support in the form of best practice early intervention for young autistic participants.
+In an evidence-based early intervention program "therapy assistants" rather than clinicians deliver most of the essential therapy but a child's comprehensive early intervention program needs additional and ongoing clinical supervision and administrative coordination (so at \$45.66 per hour2, just the therapy component has a bare minimum cost of \$46k per year) - a full early intervention program costs significantly more.
+The amount needed is well above the NDIS's cost target (expected support) for an autistic NDIS participant, so very few NDIS plans provide essential support in the form of best practice early intervention for young autistic participants.